Fort Hood battalion reports from Poland

 The troops will return sometime in August, as a specific date has not been released.

-“In the next few weeks we will complete our training,” said Sprang.
+“In the next few weeks we will complete our training,” Sprang said.
 “We are looking forward to seeing our families again.”

 (0) comments